nextcss/color-tools/README.md

 ## Brightness

 Calculate brightness (percentage) of a hexadecimal color.
-For example, if the color brightness is `<150`, the color is `light`, otherwise it is `dark`.
+For example, if the color brightness is `<50`, the color is `dark`, otherwise it is `light`.

 ### Syntax